SirMysterion/CMPN-383-Virtualization-Wiki/KVM.md

 ## Features

-* Hot plug vCPUs
+* Hot plug vCPUs: The ability to add/remove cpu without affecting the virtual Machine state
-* Dynamic Memory management
+* Dynamic Memory management: KSM(Kernel Samepage Merging) is optimized to improve memory management for the cost of cpu power
-* Live Migration
-* Over-committing
-* Thin Provisioning
+* Live Migration: Allows the transportation of a VM without losing downtime
+* Over-committing: Allocating more virtual CPU or memory than the available resource on the system to save money and power
+* Thin Provisioning: Allocating only the minimal required amount of space
-* Disk I/O throttling
+* Disk I/O throttling: a method to more efficiently handle memory processing
-* Automatic NUMA balancing
-* Virtual CPU hot add capability

 ### Tools
 Tools